Rasic2/gvasp/docs/source/functions/plot/dos.rst

 DOS align
 ----------

 In some cases, if you want to compare two or more DOS, aligning the energy levels is important to understand the difference between two systems.
 Usually, we select the innermost orbital of one bulk atom, e.g., bulk O atom, 2s orbital, as the reference energy level to align two or more systems.
-Now, GVasp can automatically perform such process and the plot.json should include the `align` items, like this
+Now, GVasp can automatically perform such process and the plot.json should include the :code:`align` items, like this

 .. code-block:: json